nauxqouh/introduction-to-data-science/README.md

-# introduction-to-data-science
+# Description
-This repo contains weekly pratical codes for Introduction to Data Science course in university.
+This repo contains weekly practical codes for my **Introduction to Data Science** course in university.

+Here, I explored techniques at a learning and experimentation level.